shaft49/ensembl-assembly-mapping/perl/README.md

 Now type you shell file instead of zshrc

     . ~/.zshrc
-If you type, you'll see the modules path
+Type the bellow command, you'll see the modules path

     echo $PERL5LIB